 4. Psychological Treatment

 Pain and mental health conditions can influence each other.
 For example, if you’re in severe and persistent pain, you’re more likely to be depressed.
 If you are depressed, your pain is likely to worsen due to physiological stress.
 In fact, stress has been found to have a powerful impact on pain.
-Psychological treatments like cognitive-behavioral therapy, mindfulness, and biofeedback help reduce chronic stress.
+Psychological treatments like cognitive-behavioral therapy, mindfulness, and biofeedback therapy help manage pain without opioids.

 Acupuncture is now widely accepted, though researchers are still not clear exactly how and why it works.
-Practitioners insert small needles into acupoint throughout the body to relieve pain.
+Practitioners insert small needles into acupoints throughout the body to relieve pain.
 Many acupoints are close to nerves.
-The related muscle in turn sends messages to the central nervous system, which causes the release of endorphins to ease pain.
+The related muscles, in turn, send messages to the central nervous system, which causes the release of endorphins to ease the pain.
 Acupuncture is effective for different types of pain, including headaches, fibromyalgia, carpal tunnel syndrome, tennis elbow, and osteoarthritis.

 6. Transcutaneous Electrical Nerve Stimulation (TENS)

 This treatment uses electrical stimulation to decrease pain.
 Doctors send low-voltage electrical signals to the affected area through electrodes attached to the skin.
 Researchers aren’t exactly sure how it works.
 It’s thought that the electricity stimulates nerves, sends signals to the brain, and blocks pain signals.
 It may also stimulate the release of endorphins, which also help to ease pain.
 TENS only works on a short-term basis but may be effective for diabetic neuropathy.